-The airplane was delivered from the factory with aviation grade straight mineral oil.
+The airplane was delivered from the factory with a corrosion preventive aircraft engine oil.
 This oil should be drained after the first 25 hours of operation, and the following oils used as specified for the average ambient air temperature in the operating area.